-Accelerating the transition to clean, energy-efficient LED lighting will support governments achieve climate, energy and health goals .
+Accelerating the transition to clean, energy-efficient LED lighting will accelerate governments’ climate, energy and health agendas.

 Why should governments support the proposed amendment?